az67128/trood-core-bundler-template/docs/api/boConfig.rst

 .. _`redux-restify docs`: https://github.com/DeyLak/redux-restify/blob/master/docs/

-In actions, we describe our custom actions that we will use in components for working with business objects.
+In actions, we describe the custom actions that we will use in components for working with business objects.

-We can use APIs and Forms from 'redux-restify', in more detail in `redux-restify docs`_
+We can use APIs and Forms from 'redux-restify', more details in `redux-restify docs`_

 **************************
 Business object constants